 - Have your bank routing and account numbers ready.
 Do not use credit or debit card numbers.

-- TIP: Your routing number is a nine-digit code which identifies your bank.
-Check your bank's website.
+TIP: Your bank routing number is a nine-digit code which identifies your bank and is usually available on your bank's website.

 - Log in to MyCUInfo.